A pink color-variety of the mineral quartz.

 Rose Quartz: “La Madona Rosa”: Auction description on the Heritage Auctions website, last accessed April 2019.

 Heritage Auction - Rose Quartz: Video of the “La Madona Rosa” auction on the YouTube website, published September 2014.

 Rose Quartz as "Color of the Year"

 PANTONE®, the color company, really likes the pink color of rose quartz.
-They enjoy it so much and find it so useful, that they have named Rose Quartz as their "Color of the Year" for 2016.
+They enjoy it so much and find it so useful that they named Rose Quartz as their "Color of the Year" for 2016.

 It is nice to know that a company with a global reputation for its expertise on color has been inspired by a semiprecious gemstone.

 Combined with their blue color named "Serenity," the company is using them in a variety of ways that they hope will inspire students, teachers, artists, designers, and the public.

 PANTONE® has shared the RGB, CMYK and HTML color codes for Rose Quartz and Serenity, so that they might be used in web design, graphic arts, photo editing and other work.
 We have used them in the reference table on this page, where you can find information on the PANTONE® website.